JuanOrozco213/CS4220/ProjectRequirements/api.md

 - Have an input field the User types into.
 - When the search results are return, present the user with a list of results.
     - ONLY display a result set that is 10 or fewer
-- When the User selects the result, navigate to a Details Page and display the details of the result.
+- When the User selects the result, show the Details of the selected result.
 - The details should be formatted cleanly.
 So that it is easily readable.
     - DO NOT display JSON structures.
 - The details should include an image and if no image is present uses a default image.
+- Allow the user to have the option to search again.

 ### Extra Credit - Synchronization (10pts)